 - Transfer back to the sauce pot and cook over medium low heat for 4 minutes until bubbling and thick.

-- Add all but 2 tbsp of the toasted coconut to the date caramel and spread on top of the baked brownies.
+- Add all but 2 tbsp of the toasted coconut to the date caramel and spread on top of the cooled refrigerated brownies.
 Top with the remaining toasted coconut.
-Place in the freezer to set up for an hour.
+Place in the fridge to fully set up for at least an hour.
 Before serving cut into 16 bars.

 - Melt the remaining ½ oz of chocolate for 30 seconds in the microwave on 50% heat until fully melted.
 Transfer to a piping bag and drizzle the brownies.

-- Store in a container at room temperature for up to 4 days.
+- Store in a container in the fridge for up to 4 days.